 We want to be very clear that 100% of all funds raised in sponsorship for our children is used for our children.
 There are no admin fees, salaries or hidden costs involved.
 The pie chart below outlines roughly where the funds will be used, but honestly it changes from child to child; if you have any questions about this please do not hesitate to contact us.

 Like any parent, we want to be careful with what we give to our children.
 While we want them to feel loved by you, and gift giving is a great way to do that, we also need to be sensitive to the fact that not all of our children have sponsors that can lavish them with gifts.
 For this reason, we suggest that the best gifts you can give to your sponsored child are things that don’t cost much of anything; letters, photos, Skype calls and the like.
 When presents are called for, such as for birthdays, make sure to be in contact with our Child Sponsorship Supervisor before purchasing anything.
+Please note that mobile phones and laptops are absolutely not acceptable as gifts for our children under any circumstances.

 What About The Money